 - 1. Collects, examines, analyzes, and processes complex evidence, including trace, firearms, impression, biological, fingerprint, digital, and crime scene evidence. - 2.
 Develops, validates, and implements new methods and technologies in the analysis of evidence. - 3.
-Maintains the breath alcohol program, which includes: training officers in the use of breath testing equipment in accordance with state statutes, acting as an expert witness in forensic breath alcohol analysis, the effects of alcohol on the human body, and effects of alcohol on a person's ability to drive. - 4.
-Develops and updates written procedures for evidence analysis, data interpretation, case note composition, and maintenance. - 5.
-Reviews requests for forensic services as to the merit, urgency, and scope of the request. - 6.
-Assigns cases based on factors such as available personnel, specialties of personnel and caseload. - 7.
-Conducts administrative and technical reviews of all case files and reports.
+Maintains the breath alcohol program, which includes: training officers in the use of breath testing equipment in accordance with state statutes, acting as an expert witness in forensic breath alcohol analysis, the effects of alcohol on the human body, and effects of alcohol on a person's ability to drive. - 1.4.
+Develops and updates written procedures for evidence analysis, data interpretation, case note composition, and maintenance. - 2.5.
+Reviews requests for laboratory forensic services as to the merit, urgency, and scope of the request.

-- 8. Develops and implements quality control and safety procedures in the laboratory. - 9.
-Develops a documented evidence control system to ensure the integrity of physical evidence. - 10.
-Establishes and implements a documented program to ensure that instruments and equipment are properly maintained and calibrated. - 11.
-Administers proficiency testing, reviews results, and recommends remedial action as necessary. - 12.
-Presents court testimony as an expert witness concerning conclusions drawn from laboratory examinations and analyses. - 13.
-Researches technical journals, textbooks, and proprietary publications to determine the best methods of performing tests. - 14.
-Ensures current test methodologies satisfy court requirements for validity and admissibility as evidence. - 15.
-Schedules training for staff in the use of highly technical instruments and microscopes. - 16.
-Maintains training and proficiency test records of all subordinates, case examinations and service records for scientific instruments in the laboratory. - 17.
-Prepares written budget requests for presentation to superiors of unit need, including equipment upgrade, staff training or other budget increases. - 18.
-Confers with Inspectors and District Attorneys to discuss case priorities. - 19.
-Serves as an instructor on evidence collection and crime laboratory procedure for Police Academy and for Advanced Officer training courses. - 20.
-Attends professional meetings to maintain communication with other agencies, and to keep abreast of innovations that may be useful to the Unit.
+- 3.6.
+Assigns cases based on factors such as available personnel, specialties of personnel and caseload. - 4.7.
+Conducts administrative and technical reviews of all case files and reports. - 5.8.
+Develops and implements quality control and safety procedures in the laboratory. - 6.9.
+Develops a documented evidence control system to ensure the integrity of physical evidence. - 7.10.
+Establishes and implements a documented program to ensure that instruments and equipment are properly maintained and calibrated. - 8.11.
+Administers proficiency testing, reviews results, and recommends remedial action as necessary. - 9.12.
+Presents court testimony as an expert witness concerning conclusions drawn from laboratory examinations and analyses. - 10.13.
+Researches technical journals, textbooks, and proprietary publications to determine the best methods of performing tests. - 11.14.
+Ensures current test methodologies satisfy court requirements for validity and admissibility as evidence. - 12.15.
+Schedules training for staff in the use of highly technical instruments and microscopes. - 13.
+Approves vacation requests, overtime, and intermittent absences by taking into account rules and regulations, and needs of the unit. - 14.
+Evaluates performance of subordinates by completing civil service performance appraisals report forms. - 45.16.
+Maintains training and proficiency test records of all subordinates, case examinations and service records for scientific instruments in the laboratory. - 16.17.
+Prepares written budget requests for presentation to superiors of unit need, including equipment upgrade, staff training or other budget increases. - 47.18.
+Confers with Inspectors and District Attorneys to discuss case priorities. - 18.19.
+Serves as an instructor on evidence collection and crime laboratory procedure for Police Academy and for Advanced Officer training courses.